-Julia Day (STEPS Communications Manager).
-Julia is a journalist who joined STEPS from The Guardian in London where she worked for six years as media reporter and assistant editor on MediaGuardian. co.uk.
+Julia Day (Deputy Director and Head of Communications).
+Julia is a journalist who joined STEPS from The Guardian in London where she worked for six years as media reporter and assistant editor on MediaGuardian.co.uk.
 She previously worked as a reporter and editor for various business magazines.
 Before entering journalism she worked in publishing and marketing.